pitesting/reproducableresearchweek2/README.md

 Histogram of the total number of steps taken each day after missing values are imputed Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends All of the R code needed to reproduce the results (numbers, plots, etc.) in the report

+Question 1
+Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+# Clear the workspace
+rm(sum_data)

+# Compute the means of steps accross all days for each interval
+mean_data <- aggregate(activity$steps,
+                       by=list(activity$interval),
+                       FUN=mean,
+                       na.rm=TRUE)

+# Rename the attributes
+names(mean_data) <- c("interval", "mean")

+head(mean_data)
+# Compute the time series plot
+plot(mean_data$interval,
+     mean_data$mean,
+     type="l",
+     col="blue",
+     lwd=2,
+     xlab="Interval [minutes]",
+     ylab="Average number of steps",
+     main="Time-series of the average number of steps per intervals\n(NA removed)")

+Question 2
+Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+The 5-minute interval that contains the maximum of steps, on average across all days, is 835.

+The number of NA’s is 2304.

+Make a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.
+Do these values differ from the estimates from the first part of the assignment?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?
+# Compute the total number of steps each day (NA values removed)
+sum_data <- aggregate(activity$steps, by=list(activity$date), FUN=sum)

+# Rename the attributes
+names(sum_data) <- c("date", "total")

+# Compute the histogram of the total number of steps each day
+hist(sum_data$total,
+     breaks=seq(from=0, to=25000, by=2500),
+     col="blue",
+     xlab="Total number of steps",
+     ylim=c(0, 30),
+     main="Histogram of the total number of steps taken each day\n(NA replaced by mean value)")

+The mean and median are computed like

+mean(sum_data$total)
+median(sum_data$total)
+These formulas gives a mean and median of 10766 and 10766 respectively.

+These values differ greatly from the estimates from the first part of the assignment.
+The impact of imputing the missing values is to have more data, hence to obtain a bigger mean and median value.